 The first time I made this, I didn’t add the beef or tomatoes … It felt like something was missing.
 The second time, I added the beef, but still feel like it needed something else.
 The third time I added the tomatoes.
 Delish – and perfect!

-This Southwest Beef Bean & Barley Soup is sooooo easy and so economical!
+This soup is sooooo easy and so economical!
 You could easily make this vegetarian by leaving out the beef and switching the broth to vegetable broth.

 My family really loved this soup ….
 I think it’s fair to say, we’ll be eating this often!
 I might even try a chicken version, too!